The Complete Guide to Creating Machine-Readable Academic PDFs: Best Practices for Publishers and Editors

 Best Practices:

-- Use “ABSTRACT” or “Abstract” as a clear heading
+• Use “ABSTRACT” or “Abstract” as a clear, distinct heading — not embedded inline with body text

-- Keywords should be separated by commas or semicolons
+• Keywords should be separated by commas or semicolons — use one separator consistently, not mixed

 Multilingual Considerations: If your article is in a language other than English, include both: